-Yang Xiayu plays the leading role in Mu Guiying, a Wuju Opera piece.
+Yang Xiayun plays the leading role in Mu Guiying, a Wuju Opera piece.
 [Photo/Jinhua Daily]

-Over the past three decades, Wuju Opera actress Yang Xiayu has performed at locations ranging from outdoor areas in small villages to grand theaters in big cities.
+Over the past three decades, Wuju Opera actress Yang Xiayun has performed at locations ranging from outdoor areas in small villages to grand theaters in big cities.

 Yang was born in Wuyi county, Jinhua.
 At the age of 14, she was admitted to the Zhejiang Wuju Opera Troupe to practice swordsmanship.
 She spent all her youth in the practice room perfecting her skills, and she rarely rested on weekends.